 Friends of DuPage County Animal Care and Control Foundation

-More Than 1,800 Lives Saved
+More Than 2,750 Lives Saved

 - Life saving medical equipment and supplies through our Critical Care and General Funds.

-- More than 350 dogs have successfully participated in the lifesaving S.T.A.R.
+- More than 644 dogs have successfully participated in the lifesaving S.T.A.R.
 (Structured Training And Reinforcement) program, a partnership between DCACC, the Friends of DCACC Foundation and The BellyRub Klub.

-Statistics from inception of fund through February 28, 2014.
 In memory of "Scratch", beloved DCACC office cat (2005-2012), the Friends of DCACC Foundation officially re-named its Subsidized Adoption Fund "Scratch's Fund".
 Scratch, like the thousands of animals before and since, arrived at DCACC as a homeless stray and was an example of the many animals that need a little extra help finding their forever homes.
 Scratch's Fund provides that help, and more importantly, HOPE.